January 2018 North American blizzard: The Carolinas

 Snowfall in South Carolina peaked at 7.3 in in Summerville.
 Charleston recorded the third highest daily snowfall total in its history at 5.3 in and the highest total since 1989.
 The runways of Joint Base Charleston, used jointly with Charleston International Airport, were closed by the United States Air Force.
 The airport closed for 4 days.
 A state of emergency was declared and a curfew enforced for much of Dorchester County.
 On January 4, the South Carolina National Guard was deployed to assist impacted areas and the South Carolina Highway Patrol and South Carolina Department of Transportation to recover vehicles.
 One person was killed in a traffic collision on Interstate 95 in Clarendon County due to icy road conditions following the storm's passage.
 Governor of North Carolina Roy Cooper activated the state's emergency operations center on January 3 and declared a state of emergency for 54 counties.
 Due to the inclement conditions, 66 North Carolina school districts issued cancellations, affecting thousands of students.
 Local snowfalls in excess of 0.5 in occurred across the eastern half of the state.
 Wilmington, North Carolina observed 3.8 in of snowfall, marking the city's highest total since 2011.
 Along the Outer Banks, gusts in excess of 70 mph caused rough seas, resulting in coastal flooding.
 Water levels rose 3 ft above normal in Buxton, North Carolina.
 The hazardous weather led to the Wright Brothers National Memorial closing for two days.
 Four people were killed in the state, including two each in Moore and Beaufort counties and one in Surf City.
 At the height of the storm, around 20,000 utility customers lost power in the state.
 Poor driving conditions resulted in around 900 vehicle crashes across North Carolina.

 Mid-Atlantic states

-Virginia
+Virginia and Maryland

 Governor of Virginia Terry McAuliffe declared a state of emergency in the state on January 3.
 In Virginia Beach, the storm maintained gusts of 50–55 mph for several hours.
 In one 24-hour period, 118 crashes occurred in the Hampton Roads area, with another 121 disabled vehicles reported.
 Across the entirety of the state, Virginia troopers responded to 245 vehicular collisions.
 Gusts in the Hampton Roads area peaked at 69 mph in Tangier, with lesser gusts farther inland.
 Due to the local geography, water levels in Chesapeake Bay fell in response to the storm's circulation passing to the east; the Patapsco River near Fort McHenry fell 3.49 ft below the mean low water level, reaching its lowest height since 1989.
 The United States Coast Guard restricted maritime access to the Port of Baltimore from the evening of January 3 into January 5.